Growing seedlings requires the proper balance of supplies and technique.

 Some species are similar, however.
 Oak seedlings and pine seedlings, for example, are grown similarly.
 Multiple seedlings of any type should be tended to and sprouted, even if only one tree is desired.
 It is a natural occurrence that many of the original plants will fail.

 Depending on the type of oak seeds, a technique known as stratification may be necessary.
 Without it, the plant will not develop.
 Red oak seeds, for example, will only germinate after going through a deep cold.
-These seeds drop from their trees in the fall, nestling under the foliage on the cold ground.
+These seeds drop from their trees in the Fall, nestling under the foliage on the cold ground.
 Stratification is the replication of this natural occurrence.
 After determining if oak species require stratification, the seeds must be placed in a dry, sealed zipper bag and stored in a refrigerator.
 Without this process, the seeds will never sprout properly.

-How a seedling should be harvested depends on how the seed was planted.
 Ones grown in a plant pot must be carefully excavated and placed in their final location.
 Seedlings planted in an outdoor seedbed are somewhat easier to remove.
 In any case, the roots must be dug around and gently repacked in the desired location.
 Choosing a proper place for the young plant is another crucial factor in success.
 The area prepared must have full access to sunlight during the day and be free of any other significant plants or vegetation.
 You should dig a hole about two feet deep into the healthy soil.

 Source to Buy a Variety Seedlings